keptn/keptn.github.io/content/docs/install/multi-cluster/index.md

   - Is the Keptn API token correct?
 (You can find it in the Keptn Bridge, or by following the guide for [authenticating](../authenticate-cli-bridge)

 </p></details>

+### Keptn sees only one instance of an integration deployed on multiple execution planes

+The same integration service can be deployed to multiple execution planes in your Keptn installation.
+For example, you might deploy the `helm-services` integration to the execution plane that runs the `dev` stage as well as the execution plane that runs the `prod` stage.
+However, you must explicitly configure each execution plane name as described above so that Keptn can differentiate the two instances of the integration.

+If you do not correctly configure the execution plane names, you will see two issues:

+* Only one instance of the integration (such as `helm-service`) is displayed on the integration page in the Keptn Bridge.
+* All events for that integration are delivered to all execution planes that run the service, so that the execution plane for the `dev` stage also receives events intended for the `prod` stage.

+To correct this situation, follow the instructions above to set a unique name label and distributor service name for each execution plane that runs this integration service.